 Subfloor vs. Underlayment

 It is important to distinguish the components of a flooring system in order to understand the best installation practices for ceramic tile.
-Accept for slab floors, any flooring system consists of three primary components: the joists or structural support component; the subfloor, which is usually a layer of OSB (oriented strand board) or plywood; and the underlayment, a final layer that lies just beneath the surface flooring and which is selected to match the needs of the flooring material.
+Except for slab floors, any flooring system consists of three primary components: the joists or structural support component; the subfloor, which is usually a layer of OSB (oriented strand board) or plywood; and the underlayment, a final layer that lies just beneath the surface flooring and which is selected to match the needs of the flooring material.
 Not every floor has all three components.
 In a home with a concrete slab foundation, or in basements, ceramic tile is often installed directly over the concrete slab.

-In any flooring installation, but for ceramic tile, in particular, the success of the flooring depends largely on the quality of the underlying support system.
+In any flooring installation, but for ceramic tile in particular, the success of the flooring depends largely on the quality of the underlying support system.
 There are six subfloor/underlayment structures that are widely accepted for ceramic tile floors.

 Cement-Based Backer Board

 Now largely regarded as the very best underlayment for ceramic tile in any application—floors, walls, countertops—cement-based backer board goes by many names.
 It is generically called cement-board or backer board, or it can also be referred to by one of the common brand names, such as DensShield, Hardiebacker, and WonderBoard.
 Whatever it is called, cement-based backer board is what the name suggests: a layer of cementitious material faced with fiberglass mesh to hold it together.
-It is commonly sold in 1/4- or 1/2-inch-thick sheets, that are 3-by-5 or 4-by-8 feet in size.
+It is commonly sold in 1/4- or 1/2-inch-thick sheets, that are 3-by-5 feet or 4-by-8 feet in size.
 This is a heavy material, so the smaller sheets are somewhat easier to install, especially for DIYers.

 When it was introduced, cement-based backer board, along with thin-set mortar adhesives, largely revolutionized the ceramic tile business, since it made it possible for almost anyone to install a structurally solid base for ceramic tile.
 Previously, ceramic tile floors were generally installed on a wet-mortar base layer laid by a skilled professional.
 Introduced around 1970, cement-based backer board and thin-set adhesives not only made professional installation quicker (and therefore cheaper), but it also made it possible for everyday DIYers to install high-quality ceramic tile jobs.